 I’m not really sure why I turned to food as a “comfort”.
 It didn’t make me comfortable… especially when trying on clothes, going to the pool, playing sports, or hanging out with girls.
 I would binge eat treats, sneak food, buy crap in the cafeteria instead of eating my lunch.
 It is very cliché; however, I got depressed over big I was, I got bullied for it, and I ate to comfort myself.
 My anxiety increased, due to the bullying.
-Of course I never told anyone that I was afraid to go to school each day because I was afraid to tell my parents, especially my dad, on the premise that he would think I was a coward, or that I was weak.
+Of course I never told anyone that I was afraid to go to school each day because I was afraid to tell my parents, especially my dad, because I thought that he would be disappointed that I wasn’t standing up for myself.
 My friends were awesome though.
 They would tease me every once in a while, but everyone in the group got teased a little and I think we all knew that it was never out of malice.
 I would develop a crush on one of the girls and when I expressed how I was feeling, I would get shot down, and I would blame the way I looked.
 Then I would turn to the old comfort again.

 It got worse when I began lifeguarding.
 No one made fun of me in that environment; however, the damage had already been done.
 I spent summers guarding outside surrounded by young people who were very much in shape, shirtless, or sporting swimsuits and I was constantly asked “Aren’t you hot?
 Why don’t you take your shirt off?”
 The truth is I’d rather suffer through uncomfortable heat and sweat than expose the “Man Boobs” and “Pillsbury dough boy” belly that had been pointed out to me so many times when I was younger.
 I was definitely suffering from “The Adonis Complex” a term coined by Harvard psychiatry professor Harrison G. Pope, Jr., Brown professor of psychiatry Katherine A. Philips, and Harvard clinical research fellow Roberto Olivardia as they document a “health crisis that is striking men of all ages.”
 The Adonis Complex was named for the Greek god Adonis, whose body represented an exquisite standard of masculinity; it runs a wide spectrum of male body image problems that can include compulsive weightlifting and exercising, steroid abuse, eating disorders, and full-blown body dysmorphic disorder.
 I was very much comparing myself to every other male that was around me, and in the environment of the swimming pool most of them were in excellent shape.